The Control Spectrum: 8 AI Orchestration Patterns from Full Control to Full Autonomy

 Cons

-- Less control than function call pattern
+- Less control than Pattern D

-- Depends on SDK behavior
+- Depends on agent framework behavior

 When to Use